iamciera/music_history/README.md

 # Music History

-This is my attempt to keep track of new music albums.
-The only rating I give is LOVE, which is listed in a seperate list at the bottom of each year.
+This is my attempt to keep track of new music albums I listen to.
+The only rating I give is LOVE or nothing, which is listed in a seperate list at the bottom of each year.

 Music suggestions are appreciated.